 (a) Married minors may establish their own residence, and (b) an unmarried minor derives residence from the parent with whom he or she is residing.
 If the student lives with neither parent, residency is derived from the parent with whom he or she last lived.
 (The residence of an unmarried minor who has a parent living cannot be changed by her or his own act, by appointment of a legal guardian, or by relinquishment of a parent's right of control.) - 3.
 Active duty military personnel stationed in California are entitled to resident classification. - 4.
 A dependent child or spouse of an active duty military person stationed in California is entitled to residence classification. - 5.
 A member of the armed forces of the United States stationed in California on active duty for more than one year immediately prior to being discharged will be granted a "one-year grace period" in order to establish California residency.
 Establishment of residency requires physical presence and acts of intent be demonstrated for one full year. - 6.
-Persons who have had a "permanent residence visa" for one year may establish residence in accordance with the "Criteria for Residency" Section. - 7.
+Persons who have had a "permanent residence card" for one year or more may be eligible to establish residence in accordance with the "Criteria for Residency" section. - 7.
 Non-resident and non-citizens (other than "non immigrant aliens" who are out of status with INS) who have attended a California high school for at least three years and who graduated from a California high school may be eligible for an exemption of the non-resident tuition.
-Download the California Non-Resident Tuition Exemption (AB 540) form from our webpage. - 8.
-A student who was classified as non-resident and is seeking reclassification as a resident MUST show financial independence.
-Financial independence requires not having been claimed as a dependent on state/federal income tax forms by parents, not having received more than \$750.00 a year from a parent, and not having lived more than six weeks in a year with a parent in the immediately preceding twelve months.
-Students will be required to submit documentation showing how tuition and living expenses were paid during the preceding year.
+See the California Non-Resident Tuition Exemption (AB 540) form for more information or ask at Admissions and Records. - 8.
+A student who is seeking reclassification MUST show financial independence.
+Financial independence in the current or preceding calendar year.
+This factor alone does not constitute residency.
+Please see Admissions and Records for further detail.